Elizabeth Laird was born in New Zealand of Scottish parents, but grew up in London.

 She is best known, however, for her fiction for children and young adults.
 Novels include Red Sky in the Morning (1988), about a disabled child; Kiss the Dust (1991), about Kurdish asylum seekers in Iraq; Secret Friends (1996); Jay (1997), which has a drug theme; and Jake’s Tower (2001), in which a boy has to cope with a violent stepfather.
 The Garbage King (2003) is set in Addis Ababa, and is about Ethiopian street children.
 A Little Piece of Ground (2003) is set in Ramallah, Palestine, from the point of view of boys caught up in the intifada.
 Secrets of the Fearless (2006) is a historical adventure story set against the backdrop of Nelson's navy.
 Crusade (2007), was shortlisted for the 2007 Costa Children's Book Award.

-Her most recent books are The Witching Hour (2009) and The Ogress and the Snake: And Other Stories from Somalia (2009).
+Her most recent books are The Witching Hour (2009); The Ogress and the Snake: And Other Stories from Somalia (2009); The Betrayal of Maggie Blair (2011) and The Prince who Walked with Lions (2012).

 Elizabeth Laird's books have been translated into 15 languages.